avishekdutta14/iMAGine/README.md

 # IMAGINE - In silico Metagenomics Pipeline (BETA)

-This is a metagenomic workflow which starts from filtering the raw reads and ends in binning metagenome-assembled genomes.
+IMAGINE is a metagenomic workflow which includes filtering, assembling, and binning

 This workflow includes the following tools which are needed to be installed in the system.